collective/plone.formwidget.masterselect/README.rst

 ``jquery``
     **NOT YET IMPLEMENTED**
-    a complete jquery startment that will be sent back to the DOM to be executed.
+    a complete jquery statement that will be sent back to the DOM to be executed.